wlonk/arcadia/appendix/spells.rst

 -  Sympathetic connections tie you to the subject of the spell, for anyone with magical sensitivity to see.

 This is magic that will imperil your soul.
-Draw a card for corruption whenever you cast it, regardless of whether you surpass the limit or not.
+Whenever you cast it, include the following outcome:

+   -  Ace through seven: Take a mark.
+   -  Eight through King: Do not take a new mark.

 A spell to wake the dead
 ------------------------